 GoDaddy or Namecheap?
-We suggest Namecheap.
+We suggest Namecheap for domains.
 Here’s Why.

 Namecheap is $8.48 because of a current promotion with the “real” price being 10.98 a year.
 Fair enough.

 For the same exact domain name, GoDaddy offers a bigger upfront discount discount at $2.99 but then after the first two years will charge you $19.99 or more for the life of your domain name unless you move it to Namecheap which also costs money to do!

 If you’re looking for the lowest cost short term, GoDaddy is the better registrar.
 If this website is going to be a long term project however, you’re going to want to minimize this cost as best you can.
 With Namecheap you can get the same service but for less.